Northern Giraffe

 Email

-In the wild, the northern giraffe (Giraffa camelopardalis) population is estimated to be just under 6,000 individuals, with numbers gradually recovering in critical areas.
+In the wild, the northern giraffe (Giraffa camelopardalis) population is estimated at 7,037 individuals, with numbers gradually recovering in critical areas.
 However, this makes them one of the most threatened large mammal species in the world.

 Three subspecies of the northern giraffe can be found across Western, Central, and East Africa.